Herpes is a very common infection caused by two different but closely related

 rates in vitro and superior efficacy in animal models.

 Genital herpes is the most prevalent sexually transmitted infection in the USA.
 While sometimes mild in severity, it can be a distressing and painful chronic condition.
 Likewise, herpes labialis and herpes zoster can be both physically and psychologically painful.
-While there is no cure for these conditions, treatment to alleviate symptoms, suppress recurrences and reduce transmission has been drastically improved over the past 20 years with the use of guanine nucleoside antivirals, such as valacyclovir hydrochloride (Valtrex), GlaxoSmithKline) the highly bioavailable prodrug of acyclovir Zovirax, GlaxoSmithKline), and famciclovir (Famvir, Novartis), a highly bioavailable prodrug of penciclovir (Denavir, Novartis).
+While there is no cure for these conditions, treatment to alleviate symptoms, suppress recurrences and reduce transmission has improved over the past 20 years with the use of guanine nucleoside antivirals, such as valacyclovir hydrochloride (Valtrex), GlaxoSmithKline) the highly bioavailable prodrug of acyclovir Zovirax, GlaxoSmithKline), and famciclovir (Famvir, Novartis), a highly bioavailable prodrug of penciclovir (Denavir, Novartis).

 Patient-initiated, single-day treatment with the antiviral drug famciclovir is an effective and well-tolerated treatment for recurrent genital herpes,.
 For this to work the medication had to be started within six hours of the development of a recurrence.
 The current approved regimen for the drug is 125 milligrams twice daily for five days.
 Other approved antiviral drug regimens include valacyclovir twice daily for three days, and Zovirax five times a day for one day.